zuhao/zuhao.github.io/_posts/2013-07-27-how-to-draw-an-axis-using-plotrb.md

 ### grid

-You can also use `show_grid` or `with_grid` to specify that gridlines should be created in addition to ticks.
+You can use `show_grid` or `with_grid` to specify that gridlines should be created in addition to ticks.